turneand/apjt-demo-apps/README.md

 kubectl get pod -n istio-bookinfo-demo -l app=ratings -o jsonpath={.items[0].metadata.name}
 kubectl exec -n istio-bookinfo-demo -it <RATINGS-POD-ID> -- curl productpage:9080/productpage
 ```

+## Launch application

+In order for any of the subsquent metrics based applications to work, we need to start using the UI!

 - As we're using docker for desktop on a windows machine, we can run the following commands to get the hostname (will be localhost) and port for the istio ingress (see https://istio.io/docs/tasks/traffic-management/ingress/#determining-the-ingress-ip-and-ports)
 ```
 kubectl -n istio-system get service istio-ingressgateway -o jsonpath="{.status.loadBalancer.ingress[0].hostname}" kubectl -n istio-system get service istio-ingressgateway -o jsonpath="{.spec.ports[?(@.name=='http2')].port}"
 ```
-- Now test using a browser, navigate to http://localhost:80/productpage (or relevant hostname:port if different from above)
+- Now test using a browser, navigate to http://localhost:80/productpage

-## Test prometheus
+## Launch prometheus
 For querying metrics, see https://istio.io/docs/tasks/telemetry/metrics/querying-metrics/ for details

 - Run a port-forward for this test